diff options

 threat model, i.e. what can an attacker gain from compromising the system.

-@@ -507,7 +493,7 @@ end it will be the consumer who pays them indirectly due to higher prices
+@@ -507,7 +493,7 @@ end it will be the consumer who pays them indirectly due to higher prices including such fees.

 -\section{Proposed Changes / Improvements}